City-of-Helsinki/drupal-helfi-platform/public/themes/custom/hdbt_subtheme/README.md

 - `webpack.config.js` : Configuration file for the webpack-tool that is used to actually build the theme.
 Similar tool to Gulp or Grunt.
 Usually if there is something wrong with the compiled theme files the culprit can be found here.
 - `webpack.svgToSprite.js` : This file is used to create a sprite of all the icons used on the site.
-It gets all the icons from the src-folder, compiles them into a sprite under `dist/icons` and also creates a css-file where the icons are referenced called _hdbt-icons.css_.
+It gets all the icons from the `./src`, compiles them into a sprite under `./dist/icons` and also creates a css-file where the icons are referenced called `./dist/css/hdbt-icons.css`.

 Start SCSS/JS watcher by running